Our school is committed to safeguarding and promoting

 Reading every day is also essential to making good progress and you should aim to listen to your child read as often as possible.
 Please also make sure you ask them lots of questions to develop their understanding.
 At this stage, it is vital that your child is starting to use phonics (the true sounds made by letter combinations) to 'de-code' new words and so regularly practice of letter sounds is also useful.

 To help develop their maths skills, bring basic skills into real-life, for example taking every opportunity to count real objects (especially beyond 10) and spot shapes.

 Development Matters for the curriculum and key skills

 phonicsplay.co.uk for lots of activities to develop your child's phonetic knowledge

 Come and have a look at our fabulous EYFS Classroom.
 Visits for parents and professionals are always most welcome in our EYFS setting.

-To discuss your child's progress or for any further information, please make an appointment to see our EYFS teacher, Miss Taylor.
+To discuss your child's progress or for any further information, please make an appointment to see our EYFS teacher, Mrs Scott.